gcanti/fp-ts/docs/modules/Array.ts.md

 ## dropLeft

-Drop a max number of elements from the start of an `Array`, creating a new `Array`.
+Creates a new `Array` which is a copy of the input dropping a max number of elements from the start.

 **Note**. `n` is normalized to a non negative integer.